SPDX-License-Identifier: GPL-2.0-or-later

 import time

-from typing import TYPE_CHECKING, Dict, Optional
+from typing import TYPE_CHECKING, Any, Dict, List, Optional, Tuple

 from cobbler.modules.managers import DhcpManagerModule, DnsManagerModule